RoyVoetman/laravel-repository-pattern/README.md

 ### Defining repositories

 First, create a class that extends the `RoyVoetman\Repositories\Repository` class.
-Second, the repository should be made aware of what model it is associated to by equating the $model field to the fully qualified classname of the model
+Second, the repository should be made aware of what model it is associated with by equating the `$model` field to the fully qualified class name of the model.
-Finally, pipes that should always run can be defined by setting the `$pipes` field.
+Finally, pipes that should be applied to every action should be stated by defining the `$pipes` field.

 ```php
 class BooksRepository extends Repository